 Kayla Richardson – Qualified for World Juniors 100 and 200m dash (first Filipino athlete ever to hit IAAF std for this meet), finalist Asian youth games 100m.
 SEA Games silver and bronze standard in 100 and 200m.

 Zion Corrales-Nelson – Qualified for World Juniors 200m and 400m dash (second Filipino athlete ever to hit IAAF std for this met), 400m National and National Junor Record (youngest athlete currently to hold a senior NR at age 15), Bronze for Philippines Asian Olympic Youth Festival 200 and 400m dash.

 Tyler Ruiz – National Champion in the High Jump 2014.
 Played SEA Games.
-His best performance prior to getting phi passport is equal to the NR in this event.
+His best performance before getting a phi passport is equal to the NR in this event.
 2.11m so far this year.
 Needs 2.13 for SEA Games High Jump.

 Paris Pijuan – Improved to 4.90m.
-Qualified and participating at the Asian Juniors.
+Qualified and participating in the Asian Juniors.
 Needs 5.00m for SEA Games Pole Vault.

 JR Record is 45.43m.

 Alyana Nicolas – 3.39m this year.
 3.47m last year.
 Vault.

 Jonelle Halog – came off injury 11.08s so far this year.
 10.90s last year.